Mojallal100/Graph-metrics-for-karst-networks/README.md

 ## Overview

 This project provides a Python-based framework for analyzing real-world networks using graph-theoretic and spectral methods.
 It focuses on extracting structural and spectral features from large, noisy datasets, with applications to karst networks and other complex systems.
 The workflow includes data cleaning, graph construction, computation of metrics such as effective resistance and Kirchhoff index, and exporting results for further analysis.
+This type of analysis is directly applicable to domains such as financial networks, correlation structures, and data-driven modeling.

 ## Features
 - Compute advanced spectral graph metrics (Kirchhoff index, algebraic connectivity, etc.)